Get answers to common questions about the move to a new council for North Yorkshire.

 What happens to my local councillor?

-County Council elections will take place in May 2022 and the councillors elected will serve for five years, so they will continue on as councillors for the new authority when it begins in April 2023.
+County Council elections took place in May 2022 and the councillors elected will serve for five years, so they will continue on as councillors for the new authority when it begins in April 2023.

 District and borough councillors will continue in their current capacity until April 2023.